Web Accessibility for Square Online Sites

 Do the text and background colors have good contrast?

-Are links easily distinguishable from surrounding text?
+Are links easily distinguishable from the surrounding text?

 Do all pages have a descriptive title?

-Website Image and Media Tips
+Image Accessibility Tips

 If an image is purely decorative and not relevant to the content of the page, then the alt text may be left blank.

-If you're using YouTube to host your video, you can add subtitles and captions to your videos .
-YouTube also usually provides an automatic captioning option for videos in several language.
+If you're using YouTube to host your video, you can add subtitles to your videos or use automatic captioning to have subtitles in several languages.
 Automatic captioning is typically based on speech recognition, so it may not provide perfect results, but you can review and edit the captions once the video has been processed.
 Learn more about how to add subtitles to YouTube videos and use automatic captions on YouTube videos in the Google support center.
 You can also check out how to add captions to videos hosted on Vimeo in the Vimeo support center.